deployment-academy/deployment-academy.github.io/content/about/_index.md

   - "social"
   - "recent"
 ---
-Deployment is a tech blog focused on DevSecOps.
-Not just the discipline nowadays called DevSecOps but the actual intersection between Security, Software Development, and Operations.
+Deployment is a blog focused on software development, security and operations.

-You should expect to see here content related to things I'm currently working on or researching to solve real problems.
+I'll share here things I'm currently working on or researching to solve real problems.
 You may also find foundational and introductory-level content, which I have been hoping to find more time to share.

 ### Author

 My name is Romulo Santos.
-I'm a software engineer with experience in enterprise software development and distributed systems.
-More recently, I have been working with platform teams trying to find out a way to streamline the product engineering flow, while being more interested in the security problems.
+I'm a software engineer with experience in enterprise software development and distributed systems, currently focused on security engineering.

 ### Contact